systemslab/popper-paper/paper/paper.md

 ## Multi-node Orchestration

-Experiments that require a cluster need a tool that automatically manages binaries and updates packages across machines.
+Experiments that require a set of machines to be orchestrated can make use of a tool that automatically manages binaries, updates packages across machines and drives the end-to-end execution of the experiment.
 Traditionally, this has been done with an ad-hoc bash script but for experiments that are continually tested there needs to be an automated solution.

 **Tools and services**: Ansible is a configuration management utility for configuring and managing computers, as well as deploying and